dleemiller/CnakeCharmer/builder/README.md

 To add new analysis metrics:

-1. Modify the worker's `parse_cython_html` function to extract additional metrics
+1. Modify the worker's analysis functions to extract additional metrics
 2. Update the server's result model to include the new metrics
 3. Add UI elements in the dashboard to display the new metrics